Suppi-Dev/node-college-management/README.md

 - Checking in the Mongodb/studio3T whether record is found
 - And its created a middleware in server

-- Learned abt the destructuring
+- Learned abt the destructuring objects in javascripts
    - What is destructuring?
    - Destructuring is a way to unpack arrays, and objects and assigning to a distinct variable.
 Destructuring allows us to write clean and readable code.